rchikhi/2022-pangenome-aws/PartA.md

 ![image](https://user-images.githubusercontent.com/1218301/185644300-9eef49cf-0ed8-406f-b8fd-97cdf484a1b9.png)

 You may leave security group as default.
-If you get an error when launcing the instance, go back and edit the security group name so that it is unique (eg. add your name at the end of it).
+If you get an error when launching the instance, go back and edit the security group name so that it is unique (eg. add your name at the end of it).

 ![image](https://user-images.githubusercontent.com/1218301/185644401-8bb8460d-777d-47a1-b265-1c4d1b4bcfd4.png)